-Fit is everything, glasses have to be comfortable and not bounce around at all when riding on bumpy roads.
+Fit is vital.
+Glasses have to be comfortable and must not bounce around at all when being worn whilst riding over bumpy roads.
 All of our faces are different so look for an adjustable nose bridge and arms that you can bend to fit your head and ears.
 Silicon grippers where the arms contact your head and ears can also make a big difference.

 Try before you buy

 Although online deals can be tempting, trying on a selection of glasses is the only way to get a good fit so try on a few of your friends’ pairs and pay a visit to your local bike shop.
 Once you’ve found a comfy pair, put them through the jumping up and down test!
 There should be no slipping or bouncing.
 Next, check how the lenses fit to your eye sockets.
 You’re looking for a snug fit that doesn’t leave significant gaps for the wind to blast in through.